 Not all facility repairs and capital upgrades can be completed immediately.

-For example, let's say you’ve identified a roof repair that needs to be made, but decide to wait due to budget pressure.
+For example, let us say you have identified a roof repair that needs to be made, but decide to wait due to budget pressure.
 A few months go by, and then the roof starts leaking.
-The leak is in a place that isn’t readily noticed, and a few more months go by.
+The leak is in a place that is not readily noticed, and a few more months go by.
 Then, one of your maintenance team notices that the floor is wet in a part of the building.
 Further investigation shows that the roof has been leaking for some time, right where the repairs should have been done.

-Another example comes from a customer situation that could have been a disaster if it hadn’t been caught before any serious consequences occurred.
+Another example comes from a customer situation that could have been a disaster if it had not been caught before any serious consequences occurred.
 A bank was renovating one of its key buildings and had some fairly old equipment, including long-past useful electrical transformers.
 But the transformers appeared to be working well, so they were ignored while other repairs were completed, including a bathroom renovation.

-Replacing the transformers wasn’t cheap—it cost several hundred thousand dollars.
-But what no one had taken into account when deferring this maintenance was that the building contained the main trading floor for the bank.
+Replacing the transformers was not cheap—it cost several hundred thousand dollars.
+What no one had taken into account when deferring this maintenance was that the building contained the main trading floor for the bank.
 The failure of one transformer would have shut down the trading floor.
-If that had happened, the cost wouldn't just be replacing the transformer, but also the millions of dollars for every minute the trading floor was down.
+If that had happened, the cost would not just be replacing the transformer, but also the millions of dollars for every minute the trading floor was down.

 Using a tool that prioritizes capital repairs and replacements can help organizations identify the risks associated with deferring maintenance and avoiding significant penalties for not completing maintenance and repair tasks on time.